The

 JOAN SUWALSKY, research scientist specializing in child development and aspiring potter, lives in Frederick, Maryland.
 She and her late husband adopted their daughter and son from South Korea.

-LEE, WOONG KI, a native of Seoul, South Korea, is a graduate of the Department of Oriental Painting from Chugye University for the Arts.
-As a member of the Korea Publishing Art Association, Woong Ki has illustrated numerous picture books that have been published in Korean as well as other languages and has held a number of exhibitions of his art.
+WOONG KI LEE, a native of Seoul, is a graduate of the Department of Oriental Painting from Chugye University for the Arts.
+He has illustrated numerous picture books that have been published in Korean as well as other languages.